 This was my first attempt at making maja blanca and it was indeed a success.
 Not only did my better half love it but also my mom, who complimented my cooking.
 It’s not a biased opinion; my mom gives honest thoughts about my cooking. 😀 Oh! and my brother “loved it,” according to mom.

-Have you tried making maja blance?
-Do you have a different recipe?
+Have you tried making maja blanca?
+Do you have a different maja blanca recipe?
 Let me know in the comments section below!